-Overseas then myself -- as a reverse immigrant-- I began a second journalistic campaign: to introduce my long-distance homes and travels to my siblings and friends in the US.
-My adventures led to published clips in magazines, a short story contest win and book-editing jobs for a marketing company.
+Once overseas in Europe -- as a reverse immigrant-- I began a second journalistic campaign: To introduce my home and travels abroad to my American family and friends.
+My narrated adventures led to published clips in magazines, a short story contest win and book-editing for a marketing company.

-In 2005, we moved to the U.S. after a decade abroad, and we've since had addresses in two states, TX and AZ.
-My career in Houston, TX has also bloomed.
-I've won multiple nonfiction writing contests, had an essay air on NPR about the bittersweet task of mothering, become a contributing writer to Cy-Fair Magazine and continue to look for ways to expand my horizons.
+In 2005, after a decade abroad, we moved to the U.S. to reside in Texas.
+My career in Houston bloomed, garnering multiple nonfiction writing contests wins, airing an essay on NPR about the bittersweet task of mothering, becoming a regular writer for a sisterhood of magazines and continuing to expand my horizons.

 In 2012, with my husband's job on the world's second largest island of Papua New Guinea, another remote adventure began.
 Jo Demmer and I formed Jewel Writer Duo to collaborate on a second story collection of overseas experiences,

 Papua New Guinea Pearls: An Expat Perspective.
 Here, we introduced others to the Land of the Unexpected -- Yu stap amamas, hamamas (Stay happy).

 In 2013, our equator life shifted to Jakarta, Indonesia.
 A fortnightly newspaper, Indonesia Expat, welcomed my writing as I explored Asia for the first time: Indonesia's vast archipelago, Thailand, Singapore and Hong Kong so far.
 And with it came a solo chance to write a book on a longhaul oil project.
 The coffee table format is rich with history and photos on the "giant" 450M-barrel field and entitled:

 The Story of Banyu Urip: Discovery to Start Up.